devsharmagit/airbnb/README.md

-# Airbnb - Booking Web appp
+# Airbnb - Booking Web app

 Hey!
 I started this project from a YouTube video on how to make a simple crud app using the MERN stack.
 I added a lot of features after that.